 Catching fish depends on many factors – where and when you're fishing, the time of day, the season and weather, your experience level and your equipment.
 While anyone can wet a line and eventually get a bite, learning some basics about fishing technique will greatly increase your chances.
 You can have the best fishing rod and reel in your hands, but unless you know how to rig your tackle, how to cast, and work your lure or bait in the specific waters your fishing, at the end of the day, you'll just have a nice rod and reel in your hands.

-To learn more about the specific techniques listed below, just follow the links.
+To learn more about the specific fishing techniques by following the links below:

 Big or small, motorized or outfitted with paddles, a boat (http://www.takemefishing.org/boating/overview) simply allows you to cover more water.
 But for most folks, a boat simply makes fishing a lot more fun.
 The boat you choose should be based on where you want to fish and what kind of fish you're after.
-Some boats are better on rivers, streams and ponds.
-And some are best used on large bodies of water.
-Choose your boat wisely and follow the rules.
+Some boats are better on rivers, streams and ponds, and some are best used on large bodies of water.
+Choose your boat wisely and follow these boating rules.

-Learn more about different types of boats and boating in our Boating section.
+Learn more about different types of fishing boats and how to boat in our Boating section.

 Whatever technique you use, you should understand the importance of catch and release.
 It was first introduced in Michigan in 1952 as a way to reduce the cost of stocking hatchery-raised trout.
 Since then, conservationists and sport fishermen alike have promoted catch and release to ensure sustainability and avoid over fishing.
 Proper catch and release also reduces fish fighting and handling times and helps avoid damage to fish skin, scales and slime layers— damage that can leave fish vulnerable to fungal skin infections.

 Here are some simple rules catch and release fishing techniques: